The way we run The Real Music Club … and the people behind It.

-I was invited along to a Real Music Club event 10 years ago.
+I was invited along to a Real Music Club event over 10 years ago.

 The main acts at that show were The Sumerian Kyngs and Paradise9.
 I was so impressed with the club concept that I became a regular and was invited to join the committee when they were all reeling from Judge Trev’s death and unsure whether it would continue without him.

 I am pleased to say that it is still going strong.